-If a patient begins to experience glare or halos as a result of the cloudy capsule a YAG laser may be done without need for an anesthetic injection.
-There is no interruption in physical activity and no patch required after the laser treatment.
+If a patient begins to experience glare or halos as a result of the cloudy capsule a YAG laser may be done without the need for an anesthetic injection.
+There is no interruption in physical activity and no patch is required after the laser treatment.
 Dr. Thomas Crowley and his staff will make you feel comfortable at our Ocala office during treatment.

 Potential risks of the YAG Lasers

 YAG laser capsulotomy is a very safe procedure.
 It is very rare for complications to occur.
 In most situations, patients notice temporary floaters in their field of vision.
 Floaters are small clusters of cells or matter inside the vitreous.
 These clumps create shadows on the retina.
 They may appear as dark specks or weblike strings floating across vision.
 Floaters are not dangerous and should clear up within a few days.
 Additionally, there is a potential for flashes to develop after the laser procedure.
 Flashes are a sign that the vitreous is pulling or rubbing on the retina.
 This should also resolve in a matter of days.

 With laser capsulotomy, there are a few very low risks that patients should know.
 First, there is a chance that the intraocular lens inserted at the time of cataract removal could be displaced or damaged.
 There is a <1% of developing a retinal detachment.
 Were this to occur, surgery would be necessary.
 There is also a very small risk (<2%) of macular edema, a condition in which fluid builds up in the central part of the retina.
 Macular edema can reduce vision and may require treatment with eye drops, medication, or surgery.